Josep Maria Margall

-Josep Maria Margall i Tauler (/ca/; born 17 March 1955) is a Spanish retired professional basketball player.
+Josep Maria Margall i Tauler (/ca/; born 17 March 1955) is a Spanish former professional basketball player.
 Standing at 1.98 m, he played at the small forward position.

 Professional career

 Margall's number 7 jersey was retired by Joventut Badalona.

 Spain national team

 Margall earned 187 caps with the senior Spain national basketball team, and competed in the 1980, 1984 and 1988 Summer Olympics.